14 Weeks Pregnant

 “You’re four weeks from the midpoint of your pregnancy.
 You start feeling the baby move any day now.
 This second trimester is sometimes called the honeymoon phase of pregnancy.
-You now sleep in a sounder and peaceful manner than before.
+You now sleep in a sounder and more peaceful manner than before.
 It is advised to stop sleeping on your back at this time.
 This means using extra pillows to support your body.
 The increase in blood flow throughout your body may make your face look brighter.
-Increase in active hormones may start making your skin oilier and shinier these days.
+An increase in active hormones may start making your skin oilier and shinier these days.
 It is referred to as the pregnancy glow.

 Many women get past the morning sickness phase of their pregnancy around this time.
-However, other problems such as constipation, heartburn and haemorrhoids may become a problem.
+However, other problems such as constipation, heartburn, and hemorrhoids may become a problem.
 If constipation becomes troublesome, be sure to eat high-fiber foods, such as fresh and dried fruits, vegetables, beans, almonds, bran cereals, and other whole grains.
 Watch out for high-fat, low-fiber foods such as cheese and processed meats, which can worsen constipation.
 If heartburn develops fried or spicy foods are to be blamed.”

 Seasonal Pregnancy Care

-Summer – As your body temperature is already slightly higher, make sure to not add to it as it might put you at the risk of heat exhaustion.
-Keep you and your baby cool by wearing summer-appropriate fabrics, such as cotton, linen.
+- Summer – As your body temperature is already slightly higher, make sure to not add to it as it might put you at the risk of heat exhaustion.
+Keep you and your baby cool by wearing summer-appropriate fabrics, such as cotton, and linen.
 Skip polyester.
 Bathe often as it will help in keeping your body temperature cooler.
-Also, do carry a homemade mist made from water, Aloe Vera gel, green tea and mint extract in your bag always with you.
+Also, do carry a homemade mist made from water, Aloe Vera gel, green tea, and mint extract in your bag always with you.

-Monsoon –Make sure to avoid eating fruits like jackfruits, along with chutney and pickles as it might lead to water retention in your body.
-Bath at least twice a day to keep sweat and grim off.
-Do make it a point to get your home sanitised right before monsoon.
+- Monsoon –Make sure to avoid eating fruits like jackfruits, along with chutney and pickles as it might lead to water retention in your body.
+Bath at least twice a day to keep sweat and grimy off.
+Do make it a point to get your home sanitized right before monsoon.
 Getting a proper team of pest control to handle this would be a good idea.
-This will help in killing any sort of mosquitoes, cockroaches, termites and flies.
-But, under all circumstances totally stay away from pest control smoke as it might interfere with your pregnancy in a not so positive way.
+This will help in killing any sort of mosquitoes, cockroaches, termites, and flies.
+But, under all circumstances totally stay away from pest control smoke as it might interfere with your pregnancy in a not-so-positive way.

-Winter – Depending upon what sort of winters you experience around you; winters can indeed be a very challenging weather for expecting mothers.
-Usually it is observed that pregnant mothers are often overheated and winter can certainly provide a cooling effect on their body and mind.
+- Winter – Depending upon what sort of winters you experience around you; winters can indeed be very challenging weather for expecting mothers.
+Usually, it is observed that pregnant mothers are often overheated and winter can certainly provide a cooling effect on their body and mind.
 Tackle dry and itchy skin during winter effectively, but most importantly make sure to take proper precautions to stay away from cold and flu.